Terms and Conditions

 8.0 Information about your class or distance education (including start dates, close of study dates, session times, location, etc.)

-Enroll anytime and study from anywhere in the world.
-Complete the TESOL Certificate IV or Diploma online at your own pace with the support of a qualified distance trainer to guide you through your studies.
+You can complete the TESOL Certificate IV or Diploma online at your own pace with the support of a qualified distance trainer to guide you through your studies.

 Students are provided with around 700 pages of course materials (in print or on-line) especially written for the LTi TESOL course.

 Assessment work is submitted via the LTi TESOL On-line Student System (TOSS).
+After enrolment, we shall send you the student guide to TOSS.

 9.0 Course Duration & Study Hours